samlewin/PNN_dissipation/README.md

 pip install -r requirements.txt
 ```

-Requirements are best installed in a Python 3 virtual environment.
+We reccommend using a Python 3 virtual environment.

 ## Training